 Even More Disney Cruise Door Magnets

 Disney Cruisin, aka Lovie, is coming up with new designs all the time, and I’ve gotta tell you that I’ve already pinned some more for our next cruise!
-I’m obsessed with the Snorkeling Scuba Mickey, the sombrero little Mickey and Minnies (with a margarita and a Mickey sombrero hat, of course), and all of the Christmas themes.
+I’m obsessed with the Snorkeling Scuba Mickey, the sombrero little Mickey and Minnies (with a margarita, of course), and all of the Christmas themes.
 Oh, how I want to go for a holiday cruise now!

 Disney Cruise Door Magnets Specials for YOU.